Travel nightmare: Another 2,500 flights canceled Monday | NewsChannel 3-12

 By Chris Liakos and Sonnet Swire, CNN Business

-Of the more than 2,500 canceled flights, nearly 1,000 were within, into or out of the United States, according to FlightAware.
-Almost 8,000 flights are delayed.
+Of the more than 2,800 canceled flights, around 1,000 were within, into or out of the United States, according to FlightAware.
+Almost 11,000 flights are delayed.

 Globally, airlines canceled more than 6,000 flights on Christmas Eve, Christmas and the day after Christmas.
 In the United States, more than 1,200 flights were canceled and more than 5,000 were delayed on Sunday alone as staff and crew call out sick.